vtex/styleguide/react/components/Table/README.md

 ##### Toolbar

-The toolbar is a bundle of features, including search input, columns visibility toggler, density controls, import and export buttons, extra actions menu using ActionMenu component and a newLine button to help with entry creation (you can see the illustrative diagram in the begining of the page for a better visualization of this structure)
+The toolbar is a bundle of features, including search input, columns visibility toggler, density controls, import and export buttons, extra actions menu using ActionMenu component and a newLine button to help with entry creation (you can see the illustrative diagram in the beginning of the page for a better visualization of this structure)

 ```js
 const ArrowDown = require('../icon/ArrowDown').default